-By submitting to the festival, the undersigned agrees to accept the screening fee in CND$ as determined by and equivalent to the 2018 CARFAC schedule.
-The Nickel agrees to pay a screening fee to each selected film that is submitted via the regular submission process (does not include films admitted via fee waivers) according to the CARFAC schedule for film festivals.
+By submitting to the festival, the undersigned agrees to accept a screening fee in $CAD as determined by and equivalent to the 2020 CARFAC schedule.
+The Nickel agrees to pay a screening fee to each selected film that is submitted via the regular submission process (but not films admitted via full fee waivers) according to the CARFAC schedule for film festivals.

 Following best practices in presenting standards for artists, we:

 - Invite filmmakers to introduce their films and offer Q&A's